MotoDreamer’s spotlight on Bogotá will most likely commence for you when you arrive in this South American city. What can you expect to discover?

 So if you are contemplating spending a few days before or after your scheduled MotoDreamer Adventure Motorcycle Tour here in Bogota, we thought it would please you to have an idea of what you can do and see.

-But first, let’s get the BIG question out of the way; Is Bogota safe for us Motorcycle Adventurous Warriors to tour around?
+But first, let’s get the BIG question out of the way; Is Bogotá safe for us Adventurous Motorcycle Touring Riders to tour around?

 What conclusion regarding safety did MotoDreamer come to after placing the spotlight on Bogota?

 In a nutshell, yep, it sure is!
-(Just don´t show interested in politics and the drug trade.)
+(Just don´t show interest in politics and the drug trade.)

 It’s like any city the world over; you don’t go round flaunting your jewels and tiaras.
 Rolex watches stay at home in the bedroom safe.
 Property deeds remain with your lawyer in his locked safe.
 Your insurance policies stay in your wife’s hidden storage area.